| |

 * As this was being written, all of the major texts available that deal with fixed seat rowing were written more than three decades ago.

-Our designs are available as completed boats only; we do NOT sell kits or plans.
+As always, our designs are available as completed boats only; we do NOT sell kits or plans.